Fancy-Templates/latex-thesis/README.md

 1. [Setting Up](#setting-up):\
    Explain how you can set up your own thesis repository based on this template
 2. [Quickstart](#quickstart):\
-   Give a quickstart explanation on how to get started writing your thesis
+   Give a quickstart explanation on how to get started writing your thesis (including [best practices](#best-practices))
 3. [Full Reference](#full-reference):\
    Provide a more thorough reference of the commands and environments provided by the template